-Interest rate risk arises from the council's exposure to interest rate movements on its investments.
+Interest rate risk arises from the council's exposure to interest rate fluctuations on both its investments and borrowings.
 Movements in interest rates have a complex impact on the council.
-For instance, a rise in interest rates would have the following effects:
+For instance, a rise in variable and fixed interest rates would have the following effects: